 During the first decades of the twenty-first century, the proliferation of life as a generative possibility has become marked by the spectre of death, closure, denial and ends.
-Ours is an era of precarity, extinction, militarised inequality, a seemingly boundless war on terror, the waning legitimacy of human rights, a rising consciousness of animal cruelty and consumer complicity in killing and suffering, and the global closure of decolonial and socialist windows of emancipation.
+Ours is an era of precarity, extinction, militarised inequality, a boundless war on terror, the waning of democracy and emancipatory struggle, and rising consciousness of consumer complicity in industrial scale animal suffering.
 Artificial intelligence and post-human technology-flesh interventions have become sources of existential threat to be secured against, rather than means of freeing, or otherwise expanding life.
 Mbembe (2003) first developed the notion of necropolitics in relation to ‘assemblages of death’, zones where technology, economy and social structures bind together to reproduce patterns of extreme violence.
 Following Foucault, he envisaged a distribution of the world into life zones and death zones.
 While we can readily identify zones of life and death on these terms, the imaginaries of death have increasingly colonised life zones.

 For further information please contact email admin(at)aasconf.org.